Functional Magnetic Resonance Imaging Core Facility (FMRIF)

 A Brief History of the FMRIF

 The FMRIF currently has a total of 12 full time employees.
-This includes three Ph.D. staff scientists, six scanner technologists, and two computer specialists. who ensure that the facility provides cutting edge fMRI research capability.
+This includes five Ph.D. staff scientists, six scanner technologists, and a computer systems analyst, who ensure that the facility provides cutting edge fMRI research capability.